-In fact, some specialty restaurants have a special kids menu, which kids can order off that offers kid-friendly favorites from the regular menu.
-Children under the age of 5 will have a menu similar to the kids menu from the main dining room.
+In fact, some specialty restaurants have a special kids menu that offers kid-friendly favorites from the regular menu.
+Children under the age of 5 will have a menu similar to the kids menu from the Main Dining Room.

-Royal Caribbean does recommend, but does not restrict, Wonderland Imaginative Cuisine, 150 Central Park, and Chef's Table are best enjoyed by children 13 years or older.
+Wonderland Imaginative Cuisine, 150 Central Park, and Chef's Table do allow kids, but are best enjoyed by children 13 years or older.

 Dietary restrictions and special requests

-Royal Caribbean is very accommodating when it comes to guests who have special dietary needs.
-The cruise line can handle a number of requests, such as food allergies, Gluten-free, Kosher, Low-fat, and Low-sodium.
+Royal Caribbean is very accommodating when it comes to guests with special dietary needs.
+The cruise line can handle a number of requests, such as food allergies, gluten free, Kosher, low-fat, and low-sodium.

-Lactose-free/soy milk, Ensure, and kosher meals are available no extra charge.
+Lactose-free milk, ensure, and kosher meals are available at no extra charge.
 All you have to do is notify Royal Caribbean at least 45 days prior to sailing (90 days for European/South American Itineraries).